Anatoly Kazmirchuk, Ukraine Armed Forces Medical Forces Commander

 - Are local healthcare facilities engaged for this purpose?

-- No. Medical care is provided at patient stabilization stations deployed out there by the Medical Forces and medical subdivisions of branches and armed services of the Armed Forces and the Defense Forces of Ukraine.
+- No. Initial medical care is provided at patient stabilization stations deployed out there by the Medical Forces and medical subdivisions of branches and armed services of the Armed Forces and the Defense Forces of Ukraine.
 The evacuation then proceeds to civilian hospitals in front-line areas, where our military doctors and medical personnel work alongside their civilian counterparts, then proceeds further into deep rear regions.

 MILITARY MEDICAL BUDGET FOR FY2025 WILL BE SAME AS THIS YEAR